 Any rolling pin will work fine, but this one is my favorite!
 The wheels on the side are all different sizes allowing the dough to be rolled even in various thicknesses.

 Here is where you can get creative.
-Seeing as these pumpkin cookies are more often than not a fall cookie, pumpkins or Halloween shapes will work nicely.
+As these are pumpkin-flavored cookies, they are more often than not made in the fall, pumpkins or Halloween shapes will work nicely.
 When I can, I love buying cookie cutters on Etsy to support small businesses (and they also have the most adorable and creative cutters)!

 Instructions for Making Pumpkin Cookie Dough